Baje99/IPass/README.md

 python main.py

 You will be prompted to create a master password to secure your passwords database.
-After that, you can use the menu options to generate, store, and access your passwords.
+After that, you can use the menu options to encrypt, store, and access your passwords.

-For more information on how to use the password manager, please refer to the [user manual](https://github.com/username/password-manager/blob/main/docs/user-manual.md).

 ## Contributing